Stewardship: Reducing the risk of resistance

 The good farm hygiene practice of removing all volunteers in and around cropping areas is not only important in removing disease and pest carryover hosts, but also in reducing the resistance risk to Bt technologies.

-Helicoverpa larvae enter a diapauses phase in the soils as temperatures begin to cool and day length decreases in early autumn, allowing the pest to survive in winter months.
+Helicoverpa larvae enter a diapause phase (hibernation) in the soil as temperatures begin to cool and day length decreases in early autumn, allowing the pest to survive in winter months.

-Cultivation of the soil between seasons, during the dormancy phase, is an effective way of preventing moths that developed resistance in the previous year from contributing offspring to the population in the following year.
+Cultivation between seasons, during the dormancy phase, is an effective way of preventing diapausing pupae emerging as moths that may be carrying resistance alleles from the previous season.
+This prevents them from contributing offspring to the population of the following year.

 Evaluating the effectiveness of the RMP

-CRDC funds a monitoring program of field populations of moths for resistance to Cry1Ac, Cry2Ab and Vip3a proteins.
-Monsanto Australia operates a separate but complimentary monitoring program.
+Bayer Australia conducts a monitoring program of field populations of moths for resistance to Cry1Ac, Cry2Ab and Vip3a proteins.

 The results are used to make decisions about the need for modifications to the RMP from one season to the next to manage resistance.